Analyze and fix container images

 If you import images into Snyk using the Kubernetes integration, the top clickable item represents the workload in the cluster.
 Snyk performs grouping based on the image in the workload, without sub-grouping per image tag.

 If the Project is imported from a registry integration, on the Projects page, it is marked with the relevant registry icon.
 If the Project is imported from the CLI, it is marked with a CLI icon.
+You can also filter to display all container Projects.

-When you open a container Project, the analysis and fix advice appear for that Project:
+When you open a container Project, the analysis and fix advice appear for that Project.

 The following information is displayed: